technical-notes

 async def fetch_captions(video_id: str) -> list[TranscriptSegment] | None:

-"""Return parsed segments, or None if no usable caption track exists."""
+"""Return parsed segments, or None if no caption track is available."""

 return None